bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 In an effort to encourage the use of sustainable transportation alternatives to private vehicles, SFDOT has asked you to allocate subsidies to incentivize citizens to use public transit and/or on-demand ridesharing.

-The travel *modes* and connectivity options to subsidize can be chosen from the following:
+The **travel modes** and connectivity options to subsidize can be chosen from the following:
-  * use of on-demand rideshare as the main transport mode for the trip
+  * "ride-hail": use of on-demand rideshare as the main transport mode for the trip
-  * use of the personal car as an access/egress mode to/from transit (bus)
+  * "drive_transit": use of the personal car as an access/egress mode to/from transit (bus)
-  * walking as an access/egress mode to/from transit (bus)
+  * "walk_transit": walking as an access/egress mode to/from transit (bus)
+  * "walk": walking as the main mode for the trip

-Qualification for a subsidy can be based on age and/or income.
+Qualification for a subsidy can be based on **age** and/or **income**.
+You can find the distributions of Sioux Faux's population over age and income on the page [**INSERT LINK**].

 Subsidies for one mode do not disqualify subsidizing travel for another mode.
-Additionally, the price of each leg in a multimodal trip is will be adjusted by the amount of subsidy allocated to the qualifying agent undertaking the trip.
-That is, for each trip the best route for each multimodal type will include subsidies in the overall cost of the trip.
+Additionally, the price of each leg in a multimodal trip will be adjusted by the amount of subsidy allocated to the qualifying agent undertaking the trip.
+That is, for each trip (i.e. travel from the agent's origin to the goal activity), the best route for each multimodal type will include subsidies in the overall cost of the trip.
 This generalized cost will then factor into agent decision-making.

 #### 2.2.
 Technical Details:
 Your recommendation is to be submitted in a file named `ModeSubsidies.csv` according to the format specified in Table 2.
 See Figure 5 for an example.